Terms and Conditions

 9.2.
 Suspension.
 To the extent permitted by the applicable laws and without limiting other remedies, Commvault reserves the right to suspend any portion or all of Your Services immediately without liability or compensation to You of any kind if: (a) We reasonably believe that the Services are being used (or have been or will be used) by You in violation of this Agreement; (b) Your or Your Service Users’ use of or registration for the Services (i) poses a security risk to the Services or any third party, (ii) may adversely impact the Services, network, systems or data and content of any of our other Services clients or third parties, or (iii) may be fraudulent; (c) Your use of the Services may expose Us, our affiliates, or any third party to liability; (d) suspension is required by law; or (e) You are in material breach or default in performance of Your obligations under this Agreement, including with respect to Your payment obligations, if such breach, default or violation is not remedied to our reasonable satisfaction within thirty (30) days following Your receipt of written notice.
 The onus is on You to resolve or cure the specific concerns to our reasonable satisfaction prior to the Services being reinstated.
 We will not be liable to You for any suspension in accordance with this Section 9.2.
 Fees, if any, will continue to apply and accrue during any suspension of the Services by Us.

 9.4.
 Effect of Termination.
-Upon any termination or expiration of the Agreement: (a) all rights and licenses to the Services shall immediately terminate; (b) You shall promptly pay Us any Fees then due and payable up to the date of termination; (c) upon request, each party shall return to the other or delete Confidential Information of the other party; and (d) We shall be entitled to delete Your Data after the expiration of an additional thirty (30) days following termination or expiration of the Agreement.
+Upon any termination or expiration of the Agreement: (a) all rights and licenses to the Services shall immediately terminate; (b) You shall promptly pay Us any Fees then due and payable up to the date of termination; (c) upon request, each party shall return to the other or delete Confidential Information of the other party; and (d) We shall be entitled to delete Your Data after sixty (60) days following termination or expiration of the Agreement.
 If You wish to take any steps to preserve or transfer Your Data, You must promptly notify Us before the expiration of that 30-day period and You must pay our then current data extraction and exportation fees.
 You are solely responsibility for saving or otherwise preserving Your Data at termination or expiration of this Agreement.

 Warranty and Disclaimers

 10.1.
 Commvault warrants that the Services shall be performed in a diligent, prompt and professional manner by personnel with the knowledge, skills expertise and training to provide the Services.
 Commvault further undertakes that the services will be accessible at least 99.9% of the time.
-This service level does not apply to any performance or availability issues due in whole or in part to: (a) any planned maintenance, repair, and upgrade; (b) issues or failures with Your, or third party, services, applications, software, hardware or other components not supplied by Us; or (c) third-party attacks, intrusions, distributed denial of service attacks or force majeure events.
+This service level does not apply to any performance or availability issues due in whole or in part to: (a) any planned maintenance, repair, and upgrade; (b) issues or failures with Your, or third party, services, applications, software, hardware or other components not supplied by Us; (c) third-party attacks, intrusions, distributed denial of service attacks or force majeure events, including at Your site or between Your site and data centers available through the Services; or (d) Your acts or omissions.

 10.2.
 Proper Authority.
 Each party represents that it has the right and authority to enter into this Agreement, to grant to the other party the rights hereunder, and that the performance of its obligations under this Agreement will not breach or be in conflict with any other agreement to which it is a party to.